galanteh/cdsw-xml/README.md

-# cdsw-xml
+# Introduction
-How to process a big XML with CDSW + CDH
+This is an example of how to process a big XML with CDSW + CDH.